-Practical Line Pack Advice for Engineers
+Practical Line Pack Advice for Engineers.
 We have shown that Eq.
-3 does not predict maximum pressures when line pack occurs.
+(3) does not predict maximum pressures when line pack occurs.
 For any system with appreciable frictional pressure drop, the line pack effect will be pronounced.
-A quick and conservative way to estimate maximum line pressures is to add the Eq.
-3 Joukowsky pressure increase to the friction recovery pressure.
+A quick and conservative way to estimate maximum line pressures is to add Eq.
+(3) Joukowsky pressure increase to the friction recovery pressure as shown in Eq.
+(8).